Dario Marcolin

 Dario Marcolin (born 28 October 1971) is an Italian football coach and former player, who played as a midfielder.
 He also worked as a football pundit after retiring.

 Club career

 Marcolin was born in Brescia.
-During his career, he played for Cremonese, Lazio, Cagliari, Genoa, Blackburn Rovers (where he scored once against Manchester United at Old Trafford), Sampdoria, Piacenza, Napoli, and A.C.
-Palazzolo 1913.
+During his career, he played for Cremonese, Lazio, Cagliari, Genoa, Blackburn Rovers (where he scored once against Manchester United at Old Trafford), Sampdoria, Piacenza, Napoli and Palazzolo.

 International career

 At international level, Marcolin was never capped at senior level, but represented the Italy under-21 side on 22 occasions, making his debut in 1991 alongside his Cremonese teammate Mauro Bonomi, and winning the UEFA European Under-21 Championship in 1992, and in 1994, where he was named the team's captain.
 He also played in the 1992 Olympic football tournament.

 Style of play

 An experienced central or defensive midfielder, Marcolin was usually deployed as a ball-winner due to his work-rate and stamina, or as a deep-lying playmaker, due to his good vision; however, he was also known for his lack of pace or notable athletic attributes, and in later years, as he struggled with fitness, was at times criticised for his poor work-rate in midfield.
 He was also known for his leadership.